damienbelveze/first_steps_zotero/first_steps_zotero.md

 The next activity will be divided in two parts :

-1. save references in Zotero
+1. Save references in Zotero
 2. Insert them in a text

 You will be prompted to choose a bibliographic style ; choose the first one listed in the popup.